 Open Service Design?
-Exploring Customer Co-Creation in a Service Manufactory

-Facilitators: Julia Jonas, Angela Roth, Kathrin Moeslein, Friedrich-Alexander University Erlangen-Nuremberg

-Whilst co-creation of innovation for products is establishing in the online world, service industries are still lacking an open space for transparent, interactive value creation with customers.
+Exploring Customer Co-Creation in a Service Manufactory Facilitators: Julia Jonas, Angela Roth, Kathrin Moeslein, Friedrich-Alexander University, Erlangen-Nuremberg Whilst co-creation of innovation for products is establishing in the online world, service industries are still lacking an open space for transparent, interactive value creation with customers.
 Service design tools enable interdisciplinary, interactive and mutual co-creation of service innovation with customers.
 But up to date, customer integration is happening mostly in rather closed environments with hand-selected customers representing predetermined target groups.
 Knowing that service innovation can benefit from the integration of latent needs and tacit knowledge of customers, this workshop suggests the integration of real customers, users and nonusers in an open co-creation space.
 In this workshop, we will present the concept and motivation of our experiment, a so called service manufactory, followed by an interactive session.
 In an open atmosphere, workshop participants are invited to create ideas and discuss the opportunities to utilize such an open downtown shop for service design.

-Room D
+Day 2 13:00 Room D Workshop 10

-Designing the Agenda - Co-Creation with Co-Workers to Improve Services in the Health Care Domain

-Facilitators: Johanna Thorell and Henrik Eneroth, Antrop

-Tracing the journey through the health care system for some of our most elderly patients can be disheartening.
-At worst, fragile individuals bounce back and forth between the emergency room and home because organizations fail to see what context their work is part of and how what they do - or don't do - affect other care givers and the patients.

-In this workshop, we want to share insights and tools for co-worker driven improvements in different health care organizations.
-We will show real-life examples of how core service design principles and customer journey maps can be used to re-design traditional work meetings between co-workers and their leaders, empowering co-workers whilst helping them to:
+Designing the Agenda - Co-Creation with Co-Workers to Improve Services in the Health Care Domain Facilitators: Johanna Thorell and Henrik Eneroth, Antrop Tracing the journey through the health care system for some of our most elderly patients can be disheartening.
+At worst, fragile individuals bounce back and forth between the emergency room and home because organisations fail to see what context their work is part of and how what they do - or don't do - affect other care givers and the patients.
+In this workshop, we want to share insights and tools for co-worker driven improvements in different health care organisations.
+We will show real-life examples of how core service design principles and customer journey maps can be used to re-design traditional work meetings between co-workers and their leaders, empowering co-workers whilst helping them to: - see their role in the service chain; - pinpoint where the service needs to be improved; - · find ways to improve coordination.

 Insights from this workshop can also be relevant for companies and organisations in other domains.
+Your Notes